Why Pea Protein?

-Raw yellow pea protein powder provides a delicious alternative source of protein for anyone but especially for vegetarians, vegans or those following restricted diets.
-It is entirely gluten-free, soy-free and dairy-free.
-Like our brown rice protein, it provides an array of benefits for health and fitness.
+Like rice protein, pea protein provides an array of benefits for health and fitness.
 As always, please consult your Physician or Registered Dietitian before adding any protein supplement to your diet.

-Together they make up 40% of the daily requirement for essential amino acids in humans.
-This means they are needed in relatively greater quantities than the remaining six essential amino acids.
-They are so called because of their chemical structure and are primarily taken up (absorbed) and catabolized (broken down for energy) within the muscle.
+Good Source of Branched-Chain Amino Acids Together the BCAAs make up 40% of the daily requirement for essential amino acids in humans.
+This means your body needs them in relatively greater quantities than the remaining six essential amino acids.
+They are so called because of their chemical structure and are primarily absorbed and catabolized (broken down for energy) within the muscle.
 This makes them of particular importance to athletes or exercise enthusiasts.
-Despite its plant-based origin, our pea protein is a great source of BCAAs!
+GN pea protein provides 2.8 grams BCAA per 15g protein.

-Iron is an integral part of human physiology and is required for the transportation of oxygen throughout the body as well as regulation of cell growth and differentiation.
+25-30% Iron Content Iron is an integral part of human physiology and is required for the transportation of oxygen throughout the body as well as regulation of cell growth and differentiation.
 Plant-based foods provide a source of non-heme iron for the body to absorb.
-Pea protein provides 30% of the iron required per day in a single serving.
+GN pea protein provides 25-30% of the iron required per day in a single serving.
 Combining this product with citric acids (e.g. lemon/lime/orange juice) or lactic acid (often found in yogurts) will optimize the absorption of the iron content.
 In unrestricted diets, iron absorption can also be enhanced when consumed with animal-based protein.
 Iron absorption can be inhibited when consumed with coffee, tea or foods rich in calcium.

-Vegetarian and Vegan Yellow pea protein powder provides a supplemental source of dietary protein for vegetarians and/or vegans who cannot use animal proteins.
-Due to advances in protein extraction methods, yellow pea protein can successfully be extracted from the legume.
-Since protein is an essential macro-nutrient often lacking in vegetarians, protein powders can help fill the nutritional gap.
+Vegetarian and Vegan Yellow pea protein powder provides a rich source of dietary protein for vegetarians and/or vegans who cannot use animal proteins or may be limited with whole plant sources.
+Due to advances in protein processing methods, pea protein can naturally and successfully be extracted from yellow peas.

 Blood Sugar Dietary protein has another important affect on your weight loss efforts.
-Blood sugar will spike in response to carbohydrate based foods meals thereby causing the pancreas to secrete the hormone insulin to facilitate the storage of circulating nutrients.
-Large insulin spikes that result from high or simple carbohydrate-containing meals (e.g. white rice, white bread or sweets) may trigger fat storage and may lead to insulin resistance according to “The Fat Burning Bible” by Mackie Shilstone.
+Normally, blood sugar rises after a carbohydrate based food thereby causing the pancreas to secrete the hormone insulin to facilitate the storage of circulating nutrients.
+But when a food or meal is too rich in sugar or simple carbs (e.g. candy, baked goods, etc.), insulin spikes dramatically and can trigger fat storage and lead to insulin resistance.
 This can also lead to subsequent drastic drops in blood sugar which result in fatigue.
-Consuming or combining protein with a meal helps to regulate this blood sugar and insulin effect to potentially prevent body fat storage.tein has another important effect on your weight loss efforts.
+Consuming or combining enough lean sources of protein like pea protein with a meal helps to regulate this blood sugar and insulin effect and helps prevent body fat storage.